 - Sumagang Award for Outstanding Achievements in Government

 - 3rd Bayi Citation (2009)

 - Raul S. Roco Award for Public Service Excellence (2009)

 - Urban Poor Person of the Year Award (2008)

 Despite the objections and protests of the Iglesia Ni Cristo, a substantial number of people are urging her to continue the investigation into the alleged abductions of ministers of the said powerful church.

-Leila De Lima is a bonafide member of the ruling Liberal party where the incumbent President belong.
+Leila De Lima is a bonafide member of the ruling Liberal party where the incumbent President belongs.
 She is being rumored to be prepping for a senatorial bid but has repeatedly said she has no plans for 2016 yet.
-She said she is still awaiting for invitation from the ruling Liberal Party to join next year’selections.
+She said she is still waiting for an invitation from the ruling Liberal Party to join next year’s elections.